PanditDharmendra/PanditDharmendra/README.md

 2. **Software Development**: Pursuing real-world problem solving and apps developments skills.
 3. **AI and Machine Learning Models**: Experimenting with neural network architectures and machine learning algorithms.
 4. **Game Development**: Exploring Pygame and other libraries for game development projects.
-5. **Content Creation**: Sharing insights on emerging AI and cybersecurity topics on my YouTube channel and LinkedIn.
+5. **Content Creation**: Sharing insights on emerging AI  topics on my YouTube channel and LinkedIn.

 ---

 ## 📌 Future Goals

-- Become Software Engineer Specilist and applying the concept of Quantum computing and AI in Apps.
+- Become Software Engineer Specilist and applying the concept of Agents and AIs in Apps.
 - Advance in AI and machine learning to a specialist level, contributing to open-source and real-world projects.
 - Develop AI-driven solutions for security and automation, applying machine learning to impactful use cases.
 - Continue sharing my knowledge and experiences with others in the tech community.